cadejackson/School_District_Analysis/README.md

 ## <u>Results</u>

-The project started by reading the school and student, performing some data cleaning and then merging the datasets together for further analysis.
-I then replaced math, reading, and overall passing percentages with "nan" for Thomas High School in order to re-calculate the statistics for 10th - 12th grades.
+The project started by reading the school and student data, performing some data cleaning, and then merging the datasets together for further analysis.
+Then we replaced math, reading, and overall passing percentages with "nan" for Thomas High School in order to re-calculate the statistics for 10th - 12th grades.
+After re-caluclating the results we observed that the new results were very similar to hte original results.
+The district summary had a slight change and the top 5 and bottom 5 schools remained unchanged.
+This implies that the 9th grade scores were not altered.

+Code Used:

+- Pandas
+-   groupby with aggregate
+-   mean
+-   count
+-   .loc
+-   DataFrame filtering
+-   merging
+-   cut
+- Numpy
+-   np.nan

-School District Summary DataFrame
+School District Summary DataFrame:

 ![School District Summary](https://github.com/cadejackson/School_District_Analysis/blob/main/Resources/District%20Summary.png)

-Bottom 5 Performing Schools
+Bottom 5 Performing Schools:

 ![Bottom 5 Performing Schools](https://github.com/cadejackson/School_District_Analysis/blob/main/Resources/Bottom%205%20Schools.png)

-Top 5 Performing Schools
+Top 5 Performing Schools:

 ![Top 5 Performing Schools](https://github.com/cadejackson/School_District_Analysis/blob/main/Resources/Top%205%20Schools.png)

-Average Math Scores for Each Grade Level
+Average Math Scores for Each Grade Level:

 ![Average Math Scores by Grade](https://github.com/cadejackson/School_District_Analysis/blob/main/Resources/Average%20Math%20Scores%20by%20Grade.png)